bjornmeansbear/teaching.ookb.co/projects/2013-10-16-animated-word.md

 ---
 layout: project
-projectorder: 3
+projectorder: 03
 tags:
   - gd3
-title: "3.
+title: "03.
 Animated Word"
+requirements:
+  - "For the Animation:"
+  - "Use just your word."
+  - "Use two colors."
+  - "No other graphics allowed."
+  - "For the Book:"
+  - "32 page min."
 ---

 This project is about using time and motion as emotive and descriptive forces.
 How does one make the design, layout, and animation of a thing define it?